gustavo-fior/vayo.cc/README.md

 - ✅  figure out why <img> tags are not being found
 - ✅  instantly change to other folder when one is deleted
 - ✅  make UI better and create a pattern (paddings, animations, texts) (probably have a menu that contains view style, direction, and sign out)
+- ✅  add commons favicons as assets
 - ❌  preview yt videos (figured out there's no reason to implement this, the user can literally click and watch it on yt)
 - ❌  add the last opened folder (folders are already sorted by the last update)
+- ❌  add funny image at the end if list is long (didn´t like it)
+- ❌  maybe insert AI-generated og images when one can't be found (too crazy? yes u dumbass, definetily not a good idea + what if it's a bad image...)
+- ❌  add search (why not just ctrl+f?)

 # TODO